warbe-maker/VBA-Component-Management/README.md

 4. The ***to-be-serviced Workbook*** is the only Workbook in its parent folder (the parent folder may have sub-folders with Workbooks however)
 5. WinMerge ([WinMerge English][2], [WinMerge German][3] or any other language version is installed to display the difference for any components when about to be updated by the [_Update_ service](#enabling-the-update-service)

->Note: As a consequence from the above, a productive Workbook must not be used from within the configured [_CompManServiced_ folder][4].
-When a Workbook with any enabled/prepared service is opened when located elsewhere the user will not be bothered by any means, i.e. will not even recognize CompMan at all - even when open/available.
+> As a consequence from the above it may not be appropriate to use a Workbook productively from within the [_CompManServiced_ folder][4] but have it copied elsewhere outside for using it.
+The Workbook may be copied back at any time for developing/maintaining its VBProject.
+By the way: When a Workbook is opened outside the [_CompManServiced_ folder][4] the execution of enabled/prepared services will be denied without notice.

->Note: Even when a Workbook has the export an/or the update service [enabled](#usage), the service will be denied without notice when the above (pre)conditions are not met.

 ### Enabling the _Export_ service
 The _Export_ service is performed whenever the Workbook is saved from within the configured _[CompMan serviced root folder][4] and all the [preconditions][10] are met.